 I should start out by telling you that most companies fail, inside and outside of the network marketing industry.
 Building a successful, long-term company is a challenging task in any industry.
 Just ask any entrepreneur!

 Drive through any town in America and you will see what I am talking about.
 Not only are there empty office buildings everywhere, but most of the businesses that are around today weren’t there five years ago.
-And five years from now, most of the businesses around will be different businesses than the ones that are there today.
+And five years from now, most of the businesses around will be different businesses than the ones you see there today.

-I’ve heard countless stories through the years of people who spent years building a successful downline in their network marketing company, only to have their company close its doors.
-I can’t even imagine what that would feel like for someone who has poured their heart and soul into a company.
-Talk about disappointment, anger, frustration and resentment.
+I’ve heard countless stories through the years of people who spent years building a successful team in their network marketing company, only to have their company close its doors.
+I can’t imagine what that would feel like for someone who has poured their heart and soul into a company.
+Talk about disappointment, anger, frustration, and resentment.